-Use of Funds: Applicants may only use the Takeda Global CSR funds (the 'funds') provided in connection with an application for the proposed project.
-The funds may not be used to cover any expenses incurred prior to the application.
-Takeda reserves the right to withdraw or withhold funding where it was determined, at Takeda's discretion, inappropriate use of the funds occurred.
+Use of Funds: Awarded projects may only use the Takeda Global CSR funds (the 'funds') provided in connection with the approved project, and budget for the proposed project (based on the signed donation agreement).
+The funds may not be used to cover any expenses incurred prior to and during the RFP and application process.
+Takeda reserves the right to withdraw, terminate, or withhold funding where it was determined, at Takeda's discretion, inappropriate use of the funds occurred.